climate-action-kits/pxt-fwd-edu/gr3-forcewind-use.md

   hint~

 ## Coding Step 6
-If you have time, try making other changes to your project.
+Feeling Confident?
+Try making other changes to your project.
 What happens if you connect the dial or motor to different parts of the breakout board?
 Remember, make one change at a time so you can learn what is happening.

 ## Congratulations! @showdialog